 Only a dental professional can remove tartar.
 During your appointment, we’ll also take X-rays and examine the inside of your mouth to diagnose any issues as early as possible.

 4. Gum Disease

 Dental plaque also causes gum disease.
 Gingivitis (gum inflammation) is the early stage of gum disease.
-But you can reverse gingivitis by practicing good oral hygiene and seeing our dentists at least every 6 months.
-The same can’t be said of, which is a gum infection.
+But you can reverse gingivitis by practicing good oral hygiene and seeing our dentists at least every six months.
+The same can’t be said of periodontitis, which is a gum infection.

 If you have periodontitis, we’ll only be able to help manage the symptoms of the condition through scaling and root planing.
 That’s why it’s important that you schedule an appointment with one of our dentists as soon as possible if you notice that your gums are bleeding, swollen, or sore.
 All of these are symptoms of gum disease.

 Learn More: Ways to Prevent Gum Disease →